BekzodDjumanov/ML-EPL/README.md

 Specific components were trained in order to rank precedence, which eventually determined the algorithms basis of prediction

+A transcript CSV is generated that classifies the information within the repo

 # 🔍 Key Features

 🧠 Utilized Beautiful Soup to retrieve and organize data into a formattable document